 This is the story of a woman who kicks out her no-good second husband after he wastes all her money.
 Since gambling and drink had taken all her money, she decides to use the money from a windfall to open an illegal after hours night club and gambling parlor, in order to provide her two daughters with a high society education.
 Eventually she gets caught, and the daughters take over the night club and legitimize it.
 But the daughters have conflicts, and the no-good husband shows up to complicate matters.
-Written by

 Robert Tonsing <firstname.lastname@example.org>

 The sensational story of a daughter who suffered for her Mother's sins! (original ad)

 Did You Know?